 If you’re dealing with joint pain or an old sports injury, you’re in good company.
 These are some of the most common reasons people seek regenerative medicine.
 Treatments for orthopedic issues, like knee or shoulder pain, are often more straightforward because they target a specific area.
 A single knee injection, for example, might range from $3,000 to $5,000.
 More complex issues involving the back or multiple joints can range from $5,000 to $15,000.
 Our approach to joint regeneration is tailored to your specific injury, which helps define the exact protocol and cost.

-Pricing for Neurological and Autoimmune Conditions
+Costs for Neurological and Autoimmune Disorders

 Systemic conditions that affect the entire body, such as autoimmune disorders or neurological issues, require a more comprehensive treatment plan.
 Because these conditions involve widespread inflammation or cellular dysfunction, the therapy is typically administered intravenously (IV) to circulate throughout the body.
 This requires a higher concentration of stem cells and a more intensive protocol.
 As a result, costs for these treatments are higher, often starting around $20,000 and potentially reaching $50,000 or more, depending on the specifics of your condition and the number of treatments needed.